KaisarFS/mmob-blogs/README.md

 2. Open this link https://cors-anywhere.herokuapp.com/corsdemo then click the `Request temporary access to the demo server` untill **`You currently have temporary access to the demo server`** showed up.
   ![alt text](image.png)

+    **IMPORTANT NOTES: if in the future the API error / status 200 but does not display anything / is affected by CORS again. then do the same as installation step 2.**

 2. Make sure to install the dependencies:

     ```bash